-Full details are in Excursions in Experimental Mathematics, or in one of these two slightly older books by Jonathan M. Borwein, David H. Bailey and (for vol 2) Roland Girgensohn.
-A "Reader's Digest" version of these two books is available at http://www.experimentalmath.info
+Details are in Experimental Mathematics in Action, or in these two slightly older books by Borwein, Bailey and (for vol 2) Girgensohn (also on CD).
+A "Reader's Digest" version of these two books is at www.experimentalmath.info.

 "The plural of 'anecdote' is not 'evidence'."